How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each mL of sterile, preservative-free, clear and colourless-to-pale-yellow solution contains 200 mg of certolizumab pegol.
 Nonmedicinal ingredients: 1.36 mg of sodium acetate, 7.31 mg of sodium chloride, and water for injection USP.
-The syringe components do not contain any latex or dry natural rubber.
+The syringe components do not contain any latex or dry natural rubber, however the needle shield inside the removable cap contains a derivative of natural rubber latex.

 How should I use this medication?

 Certolizumab pegol is given by subcutaneous (under the skin) injection usually in the front of the thigh or abdomen.
-The usual starting dose is 400 mg (2 injections of 200 mg, given at the same time in different areas of the body) at Weeks 0, 2, and 4.
+The usual starting dose is 400 mg (2 injections of 200 mg, given at the same time in different areas of the body) at weeks 0, 2, and 4.
 After this, the usual dose is 200 mg every other week.
-Some people may eventually use 400 mg every 4 weeks.
+Some people may eventually use 400 mg every 4 weeks except in the case of plaque psoriasis, where the usual maintenance dose is 200 mg every 2 weeks.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.